Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Experimental settings

-\item \textbf{XL-Sum} (\texttt{xls}) contains 1.35 million annotated news articles from the BBC in multiple languages \cite{hasan-etal-2021-xl}.
+\item \textbf{XL-Sum} contains 1.35 million annotated news articles from the BBC in multiple languages \cite{hasan-etal-2021-xl}.
 Each entry includes the title, article body, summary, and article URL.
-We focus on the English-language subset and use the article's body text. \item \textbf{SciAbs} (\texttt{sci}) is derived from a BiBTeX bibliography database of papers published in computational linguistics and NLP venues since 1965 \cite{guo2023curious}.
-The dataset comprises over 40,000 papers, utilizing the text from their associated abstracts. \end{itemize}
+We focus on the English-language subset and use the article's body text. \item \textbf{SciAbs} is derived from a BiBTeX bibliography database of papers published in computational linguistics and NLP venues since 1965 \cite{guo2023curious}.
+The dataset comprises over $40{,}000$ papers, utilizing the text from their associated abstracts. \end{itemize} We also consider a combined setting in which the three datasets are merged into a single unified dataset, which we refer to as the \emph{combined} dataset.

-\paragraph{\bf Fine-tuning scenarios} We consider three main scenarios for fine-tuning the model $M_{j-1}$, based on the composition of the training set $\mathcal{T}_j$: